-A comprehensive reimageing of the architect’s own cottage in Redfern.
+A comprehensive reimageing of a brick cottage in Redfern.
 Structural and damp remediation paved the way for new layouts and internal finishes.
 A tight site with tight tolerances.

 Type